 Active-Subnetwork-Oriented Pathway Enrichment Analysis

 p values.
-It then maps these genes onto a protein-protein interaction network and identifies active subnetworks.
-Using the genes in the active subnetwork, it performs pathway enrichment analyses.
-The results are returned as a data frame as well as presented in an HTML report.
+It then maps these genes onto a protein-protein interaction network and identifies and filters active subnetworks.
+Using the genes in each active subnetwork, it performs enrichment analyses.
+The results are returned as a data frame, optionally presented in an HTML report.

 We'll first load the library and the example data:

-library(pathfindR) data("RA_input") head(RA_input) Gene.symbol logFC adj.P.Val 1 FAM110A -0.69394 3.4087e-06 2 RNASE2 1.35350 1.0085e-05 3 S100A8 1.54483 3.4664e-05 4 S100A9 1.02809 2.2626e-04 5 TEX261 -0.32360 2.2626e-04 6 ARHGAP17 -0.69193 2.7081e-04
+library(pathfindR) head(example_pathfindR_input) Gene.symbol logFC adj.P.Val 1 FAM110A -0.69394 3.4087e-06 2 RNASE2 1.35350 1.0085e-05 3 S100A8 1.54483 3.4664e-05 4 S100A9 1.02809 2.2626e-04 5 TEX261 -0.32360 2.2626e-04 6 ARHGAP17 -0.69193 2.7081e-04

 Then we simply run the wrapper function

 By default the gene sets used for enrichment analysis is KEGG pathways.
 The available gene sets are "KEGG", "Reactome", "BioCarta", "GO-All", "GO-BP", "GO-CC", "GO-MF" and "mmu_KEGG".
 The gene sets can be specified using the

 gene_sets argument.
 Detailed information on all the arguments of

 run_pathfindR() is a data frame containing 8 (or 9) columns: